foxbunlong/html5_css3/README.md

 - `Subsequent-sibling combinator` is made of the tildle `~` the separates 2 sequences of simple selectors to represent elements that share the same parent in document tree.
 Not necessarily immediately precedes to 1st element.
 - `Child-indexed pseudo-classes` select elements which are sibling of each others.
 Made of `nth-child`.
 - `Typed child-indexed pseudo-classes` select same as `Child-indexed pseudo-classes` but with type specific.
+- `Location pseudo-classes` support to make selection based on link.
+In particular, state of link.
+Commonly `:link` and `:visited` pseudo classes.
+- `User action pseudo-classes` support to make selection based on user behavior.
+Most commonly used are `:hover` and `:focus`.
+- `Negation pseudo-classes` (matched none) find elements that is not something.

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) - Trusted source for browser support